deepak-kumar/GuestPass/README.md

 ### Build Instructions

 1. Open `GuestPassQR.xcodeproj` in Xcode
-2. Select your target device (iPhone Simulator, iPad Simulator, or Mac)
+2. Select your target device (iPhone Simulator or Mac)
 3. Press `Cmd + R` to build and run

 Or use the command line: